shashwat-shukla-coder/SummaryCodex/README.md

 A full-stack note management application built with the MERN stack (MongoDB, Express, React, Node.js) and extended with a Flask-based summarization API to enhance productivity.

 🚀 Features
-✅ CRUD Operations: Seamlessly create, read, update, and delete your personal notes.
+✅ CRUD Operations and bookmark facility: Seamlessly create, read, update, and delete your personal notes and feature to bookmark the important notes for easy acces along with search filtering feature.

 🔐 User Authentication: Secure login and registration with JWT-based authentication.
 All user data is protected and private.